TheDataLeek/website/college/solving-political-boundaries-through-simulation/index.md

 ---
 title: "Solving Political Boundaries Through Simulation"
 date: "2017-10-11"
-categories:
-  - "python"
 ---

 # Presentation

-Adapted as a talk for the [Boulder Python Meetup](http://boulderpython.org), and [download archive here](https://github.com/TheDataLeek/politicalboundaries).
+Adapted as a talk for the [Boulder Python Meetup](http://boulderpython.org).
+[Download archive here](https://github.com/TheDataLeek/politicalboundaries).

 _Press the space-bar to proceed to the next slide.
 [See here for a brief tutorial](http://lab.hakim.se/reveal-js/)_